Undergraduate Program in Political Economy

 The Murphy Institute offers summer internship grants to its majors and maintains strong connections with program alumni as they advance in their careers.

 The building blocks of the program’s success have been numerous.
 Every semester the Murphy Institute’s “core” faculty teach courses designed specifically for the major.
-Faculty affiliates in Economics, History, Philosophy, and Political Science also teach departmentally based courses that are available as electives for the different concentrations.
+Faculty affiliates in Economics, History, Philosophy, and Political Science also teach departmentally based courses that are available as electives for the four different concentrations in the major.
 Faculty associated with the program have won numerous teaching honors and awards.
 The Associate Director of the program received the 2007 Mortar Board Award for Excellence in Non-Tenured Teaching from the Newcomb Memorial College Institute and the Newcomb Alumnae Association, and was the 2009-2010 Honors Professor of the Year.

 The basic contours of the undergraduate program’s curriculum were put in place in the late 1980s with grant support from the National Endowment for Humanities.
 In the early 1990s, a grant from the Andrew W. Mellon Foundation provided generous support for faculty positions in international political economy.